Diet and exercise as the key to success

 Needs-based nutrition

-Of course, the dog's diet plays an immensely important role for his Health.
-It is important that the diet is high quality on the one hand and on the other individually tailored to the needs of the dog.
+Of course, a dog's diet plays an immensely important role in its health.
+It is important that the diet is both of high quality and as personalised as possible to the dog's needs.
 This depends on various factors:

 - Age (puppy, adult, senior)